Jaymon/endpoints/README.md

   def GET(self, **params): pass
 ```

 Other examples of decorators include `get_param` and `post_param`.
-The former checks that a query parameter exists.
-The latter is only concerned with posted parameters.
+The former checks that a query parameter exists, the latter is only concerned with POSTed parameters.

 There is also a `require_params` decorator that provides a quick way to ensure certain parameters were provided.